-Want to simply cut down on the quantity of calls to listen to?
-Cut out call lengths shorter than a specific timeframe.
-For example, if your IVR system takes at least 20 seconds before someone is connected to a live person, it makes perfect sense to exclude calls under 20 seconds since you know those aren’t leads.
+For example, if your IVR system takes at least 20 seconds before someone is connected to a live person, it makes perfect sense to exclude calls under 20 seconds when tracking phone calls since you know those aren’t leads.

-Tagging the leads and utilizing lead scoring can be really helpful to future forecasting and analysis, but this also requires making it part of the process and being proactive with that process.
-Not every company can implement the same process based on the volume of phone calls, so consider some various ways of internally tagging the calls - Leads vs. Sales Calls vs. Forwarded Internally and so on.
+Not every company can implement the same process based on the volume of phone calls.
+That is why you may want to consider various ways of internally tagging the calls; for example, Leads vs. Sales Calls vs. Forwarded Internally and so on.
 You can also implement your own rudimentary lead scoring numbers to help you prioritize which calls you are going to listen to or further analyze.